department-for-transport/coffee-and-coding/20181010_Software_Dev_practices_in_R/README.md

 ## Example `git` difference log

-How the code has changed is recorded at a ganular level.
+How the code has changed is recorded at a granular level.

 Here the spelling of MMSI is the only change - but complex changes are recorded in the same way